MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### TelClientSynthetic.AbnormalShutdown_0

-This event sends data about boot IDs for which a normal clean shutdown was not observed.
+This event sends data about boot IDs for which a normal clean shutdown wasn't observed.
 The data collected with this event is used to help keep Windows up to date, secure, and performing properly.

 The following fields are available:

 - **AbnormalShutdownBootId**  BootId of the abnormal shutdown being reported by this event.
-- **AbsCausedbyAutoChk**  This flag is set when AutoCheck forces a device restart to indicate that the shutdown was not an abnormal shutdown.
+- **AbsCausedbyAutoChk**  This flag is set when AutoCheck forces a device restart to indicate that the shutdown wasn't an abnormal shutdown.
 - **AcDcStateAtLastShutdown**  Identifies if the device was on battery or plugged in.
 - **BatteryLevelAtLastShutdown**  The last recorded battery level.
 - **BatteryPercentageAtLastShutdown**  The battery percentage at the last shutdown.